HandyKurniawan/quantum_platform/tutorials/README.md

 At this moment, we use [IBM Qiskit](https://www.ibm.com/quantum/qiskit) as our quantum software.
 Please see the documentation [here](https://docs.quantum.ibm.com/guides) for more detail.

-For detail tutorial for this part, you can see this jupyter notebook [file](1-quantum_software.ipynb).
+For detail tutorial for this part and example how to use the platform, you can see this jupyter notebook [file](../tutorial.ipynb).

 ## Classical Software